fadado/jqt/docs/content/metadata.md

 [^2]: A backslash followed by a newline is treated as a line continuation (that is, the backslash and the newline are removed and effectively ignored).

-## Other utilities
+### Data conversion

-When preparing metadata sometimes you need to mix files in several formats, or you want to apply to YAML input queries in the _jq_ style.
+When preparing data inputs sometimes you need to mix files in several formats.

-### Format conversion

 To make easy integrate metadata from several sources _jqt_ comes with the following utilities to convert between CSV, JSON and YAML formats: